DUI Car Insurance in New Jersey

 There are other financial consequences tied to a conviction besides insurance rate increases.
 Required fines and fees can add up to thousands of dollars, so it’s important to plan ahead.

 • Fines and fees.
-New Jersey law requires drivers to pay court fines and state surcharges after a DUI conviction.
-Fines can range from $250 to $1,000 for a first offense and increase with each subsequent violation.
-You’ll also be charged additional mandatory fees, including $100 to the Drunk Driving Enforcement Fund, $100 for alcohol education, and up to $280 for required programs such as the Intoxicated Driver Resource Center (IDRC).
+New Jersey courts require drivers to pay fines and state surcharges after a DUI conviction.
+For a first offense, fines range from $250 to $1,000, and increase with each subsequent violation.
+Mandatory fees add to that total: $100 to the Drunk Driving Enforcement Fund, $100 for alcohol education, and up to $280 for required programs such as the Intoxicated Driver Resource Center (IDRC).

-• Towing/impound fee.
-After a DUI arrest in New Jersey, police will have your vehicle towed and held for at least 12 hours.
-You must pay towing and storage fees to retrieve your car, which range from $250 to $500 depending on your location and provider.
+• Towing and impound fees.
+Police will tow your vehicle after a DUI arrest and hold it for at least 12 hours.
+You'll pay towing and storage fees to get it back, typically $250 to $500, depending on your location and provider.

 • Drug education and treatment.
-You’ll be required to complete 12 to 48 hours at the IDRC, and may be referred for further treatment depending on your evaluation.
-These sessions come with additional costs, around $75 to $280 or more.
+Drivers must complete 12 to 48 hours at the IDRC, with possible referrals for further treatment based on evaluation results.
+Program costs generally run $75 to $280 or more.

 • DMV reinstatement fee.
-To reinstate your license after a DUI-related suspension, you must pay the New Jersey Motor Vehicle Commission a restoration fee.
-This includes a $100 license restoration fee and a $150 DUI-related fee, totaling at least $250.
-Additional fees may apply if you have multiple suspensions.
+Getting your license back after a DUI suspension requires paying the New Jersey Motor Vehicle Commission a $100 license restoration fee plus a $150 DUI-related fee, for a minimum of $250.
+Multiple suspensions may trigger additional charges.

-• Attorney fees and damages.
-If your DUI resulted in an accident, you’ll be financially responsible for any damages or medical expenses.
-Even without a crash, hiring a DUI attorney can cost anywhere from $2,000 to $10,000 depending on your case.
-You may also face court costs, lost income, and ignition interlock device fees, which can add another $50 to $200 per month for up to 15 months.
+• Attorney fees and other costs.
+A DUI attorney can cost $2,000 to $10,000, depending on your case.
+If your DUI involved an accident, you're also liable for property damage and medical expenses.
+Other potential costs include court fees, lost income and ignition interlock device fees, which typically run $50 to $200 per month for up to 15 months.

 How to Get the Best Cheap New Jersey Car Insurance With a DUI